What is an Ultrasound?

-You won’t feel a thing except for the slight pressure and movement of the transducer over the part of the body being imaged.
-It is important that you remain still and relaxed during the procedure.
+Patients will only feel the slight pressure and movement of the transducer over the part of the body being imaged.
+It is important that patients remain still and relaxed during the procedure.
 The ultrasound images will appear on a monitor similar to a TV screen.

 Ultrasounds requiring preparation

-For evaluation of pregnancy, gynecological problems, abscesses (e.g. appendiceal, diverticular, etc.) and pelvic or lower abdominal masses.
-This examination does not use radiation in any form and is not harmful to the reproductive organs or unborn babies.
+Pelvic Sonogram: This evaluation is for pregnancy, gynecological problems, abscesses, and pelvic or lower abdominal masses.
+It does not use radiation and is not harmful to the reproductive organs or unborn baby.

-The patient must eat breakfast the morning of the exam to help the body absorb the water and fill the bladder.
-The patient should drink three 8-ounce glasses of water as quickly as possible 1hour before the sonogram.
+The patient must eat breakfast the morning of the exam to help the body absorb the water and fill the bladder and drink three 8-ounce glasses of water as quickly as possible one hour before the sonogram.
 The patient should not void until after the scan.

-For evaluation of the pregnancy and surrounding structures.
-Up to 12 weeks of pregnancy the preparation is the same as the pelvic preparation described above.
-After 14 weeks of pregnancy, the patient should drink two 8 ounce glasses of water as quickly as possible 1.5 hours before the sonogram.
+Pregnancy Sonogram: This exam evaluates the pregnancy and surrounding structures.
+Up to 12 weeks of pregnancy, the preparation is the same as the pelvic sonogram described above.
+After 14 weeks of pregnancy, the patient should drink two 8-ounce glasses of water as quickly as possible 1.5 hours before the sonogram.
 The patient should not void until after the scan.

-For evaluation of the endometrium, early pregnancies, and gynecological problems.
-Any patient currently using tomaxafin or those on hormone replacement therapy should have a transvaginal ultrasound.
+Transvaginal Sonogram (TV): This evaluates the endometrium, early pregnancies, and gynecological problems.
+Any patient currently using tamoxifen or those on hormone replacement therapy should have a transvaginal ultrasound.

 The sonographer will ask the patient to insert a slender probe into her vagina.
 The probe is covered with a sterile condom for the patient’s protection.
 The sonographer will then take the end of the probe from the patient and gently move it from side to side.
 This exam should be painless although sometimes the patient may experience a slight tugging sensation.